 To avoid a late fee, your utility bill is due by 5 p.m. on the due date.
 Your bill is always due three weeks after billed on a Friday.
 To avoid service disconnection, past due balances are due one week from the current bill date.

 Can I Pay My Bill With a Third Party?

 What should I Expect When I Forget to Pay and My Account is Past Due?

 A work order will be issued for your services to go inactive.
 To have service reactivated, any past due balance and required deposit increase must be paid; and you will be billed a delinquent account reactivation fee on your next bill.
 Please do not use our online payment portal to reactivate your service.
 Instead, pay by phone or in person.
 Your service will be restored the same day as long as payment is made by 4:30 pm.
 Payments made after 4:30 pm will be restored the following business day.

 My Water Was Supposed to Be Back on Today But I Received a Tag on My Door Instead.

 The tag is just letting you know that we turned on the water and water was running so we had to shut it back off at the meter.
 When this happens just Call (863) 291-5678 to reschedule your turn on.

-Why Does the City Require a Deposit Increase If My Service is Interrupted?
+Why Does Winter Haven Water Require a Deposit Increase If My Service is Interrupted?